mrojasb2000/go-standard-library/README.md

 In case the representation textual of a time value is needed, usually, certain formatting is expected.
 The Time type of the time package provides the ability to create the string output in the given format.

 - `go run format.go`

+## Parsing the string into date

+The same concept as the one used in date formatting is also used by date parsing.
+The same reference date and layout principles can be used.

+- `go run parse.go`